Last Update: 1st January 2021

 When to use nasal aspirator

-Nasal aspirators should be used when the infant is experiencing intermediate level of difficulty while breathing and is having constant problems with eating, pooping and sleeping.
+Nasal aspirators should be used when the infant is experiencing an intermediate level of difficulty while breathing and is having constant problems with eating, pooping and sleeping.

 When deciding to use a nasal aspirator, you need to be sure that your child is experiencing booger problems and not simply having a mild cough or is just cranky due to being hungry or being constipated and such.